Armed Forces of Armenia: Personnel

 The Armed Forces of Armenia is constitutionally a conscript force, but there is also a growing number of professional officers.
 There were roughly 19,000 conscripts and 23,000 professionals serving in 2017.
 Enlistment, which is performed twice a year, is handled by military commissariats.
-Male draftees between the ages of 18–27 are obliged to present themselves in the commissariats for registration.
+Male draftees between the ages of 18 and 27 are obliged to present themselves in the commissariats for registration.
 People who have changed their citizenship or have dual citizenship are also subject to conscription, unless they have already served in the armed forces of another country.
 Since 2003, conscientious objectors can apply for alternative service.
 Draft evaders can not be appointed to public service positions.
 Citizens who have completed military service are registered in the reserve and are divided into rank and file, non-commissioned and commissioned staff of the reserve.
 Reservists can be called up to training musters and exercises in peacetime.
 Reserve obligation lasts up to the age of 50.